itsavaren/twitch-frame-data-bot/README.md

 # To Do:

-Implement better handling of queries with multiple results.
-Currently prints the first result found.

 add common alternative names for moves and look for those if nothing else found, eg 'hair car', 'dp' etc.